As concerns around the COVID-19 pandemic grow, a record number of schools are closing across the United States.

 For a sweet and nutrient-dense snack, shoot for mixes containing dried fruit versus candies.

-Granola bars are a go-to nutritious option for a quick, kid-friendly snack.
+Granola and other snack bars are a go-to nutritious option for a quick, kid-friendly snack.

 Again, be mindful of added sugars in grain products such as granola bars.
 In a recent analysis, GreenChoice found close to 80% of nutrition bars contain added sugars.